THE FLASHPACKER

 If You Have More Than One Day in Rotterdam

-If you are in Rotterdam for more than a day, I recommend visiting Delfshaven and Luchtsingel .
+I recommend visiting Delfshaven and Luchtsingel .
 You will need to hop on the city’s metro system but they are both well worth the journey.

 Time permitting, try to see the city’s street art and a few of Rotterdam’s subway stations .

-Mercifully saved from the destruction wrought by the WW2 bombing campaign, Delfshaven is a very well-preserved area of Rotterdam and gives us a glimpse of what the city would have looked like in its golden age.
+Mercifully saved from the destruction wrought by the WW2 bombing campaign, Delfshaven is a well-preserved area of Rotterdam and gives us a glimpse of what the city would have looked like in its golden age.

 As its name suggests, Delftsaven was actually the port for Delft , six miles northeast of Rotterdam.